MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/tutorial-step1.md

 ### To activate Rights Management from the Azure classic portal

-1. Go to the [Azure classic portal](http://go.microsoft.com/fwlink/p/?LinkID=275081) and sign in.
+1. Go to the [Azure classic portal](http://go.microsoft.com/fwlink/p/?LinkID=275081) and sign in with your Azure Active Directory global administrator account.

 2. In the left pane, click **ACTIVE DIRECTORY**.